 - Culture is a set of social behaviours and traditions held by a group of individuals

 - Values are the things that are important to individuals

 - Preferences are what an individual likes based on their own personal choices

-You should be able to demonstrate this in your day-to-day practice by:
+You should be able to demonstrate interaction with individuals that respects their beliefs, culture, values and preferences in your day-to-day practice.
+You could show this by:

 - respecting an individual’s rights to privacy and confidentiality

 - communicating effectively with individuals to establish their personal requirements

 - documenting individual’s needs, wishes and preferences in their care plan

 - treating everybody as an individual and not making assumptions about them